tarik-ajanovic/TEZ/README.md

 # TEZ Website

-TEZ is a website for creating, finding and booking events.
+TEZ is a website for creating, finding, and booking events.

 ## Description